-After 4 long years of absence, the Kandahar is back home in Les Houches for the 2020 Kandahar World Cup Ski Championships.
+After a long absence, the Kandahar is back home in Les Houches for World Cup Ski Championships.

 This race has become one of the main sporting events in the Chamonix valley and showcases Chamonix's excellent skiing reputation.
-Created in 1928, the Kandahar was the first international alpine competition to combine downhill and slalom events.
-This year the event will host the slalom and giant slalom.
+Created in 1928, the Kandahar was the first international alpine competition to combine downhill and slalom events, and plays host to the slalom and giant slalom.
 Both spectacular disciplines to watch.

-The race takes place every two to four years on La Verte piste in Les Houches during early February.
-This summer, extensive work has been carried out on the lower part of the course to enlarge the arrival area and widening parts of the piste.
-These amendments now mean that the resort will now be able to host world cup slalom events too.
+The race takes place every two to four years on La Verte piste in Les Houches at the beginning of the year.
+Extensive work has been carried out on the lower part of the course to enlarge the arrival area and widening parts of the piste, and these amendments now mean that the resort will now be able to host world cup slalom events too.